aashish-big-data/PYTHON_DESIGN_PATTERNS/README.md

 Dependency inversion principle==>
-  One should depend upon abstraction
+  One should depend upon abstraction and not on internal implementation.
+  Client code should not be affected with base changes in base classes.